 Most street parking is free after 5 pm, and plenty of it can be found near our meeting place.
 There are also a number of pay lots in the vicinity of the Visitors Center, as well as the Victorian Square Parking Garage (entrance on Short Street, which is one block north).

 My husband and I had a night out without the kids so we decided to check out Dr. Coleman’s Spirits!
 Scandals!
 Sordid Secrets!
-History walk (held on Saturdays at 8pm).
+History walk.
 Based on the title you can guess there are some topics that are discussed along the way geared more toward teens/adults but he does a great job of covering the history and fun (leaving out a few details if there are smaller kids around).
-I like to stick to bedtimes for my kids so 8 pm would be a bit late for us but he does do private tours that you can schedule anytime and you can request The Grand Tour which is a more general tour that would be perfect for all ages!

-We met at the Visitor’s Center across from Triangle Park and Dr. Coleman was right on time (which is 10 minutes before 8 so he can gather the group and take payments)!
-We parked on the street downtown so parking was free but you can also try the Victorian Square garage that is usually just around $3.
+We met at the Visitor’s Center across from Triangle Park and parked on the street downtown so parking was free but you can also try the Victorian Square garage that is usually just around $3.
 We did stay downtown for drinks after so it’s fun to make a night of it!
-When he arrives he will take your payment (cash or credit card) and then wait until right at 8 pm for anyone else to arrive.

 We left and started exploring the streets of Lexington.
 It was fun to walk along streets I’d driven on and learn more about buildings I’ve walked past dozens of times!
 From duels to ghost stories – Dr. Coleman covered so many unique facts and stories.
 It was interesting to learn more of the history of the famous people and some neat places in town.
 The walk itself isn’t too long – you’ll go around Short, Second, near Gratz Park, by churches and more.
 He’s very knowledgeable and eager to answer questions.
 Our group was very small but he does have a microphone so even if your group is larger you’ll be able to hear him as well as get engaged in conversation if you wish.